theolvq/spacestagram/README.md

 ## Intro

 We are expanding Shopify's business to the universe and fetching photos from outer space thanks to NASA's amazing Astronomy Picture Of the Day API.
-The app initially loads 10 random pictures and will keep loading every time you reach the bottom of the page.
+The app initially loads 10 random pictures and is infinitely scrollable with 10 more random pictures every time you reach the bottom of the page.

 ## Technologies & choices